-Fact: Independent research shows that the number is only about 20%.
+Fact: Independent research shows that the number is much less than 50%.
 Common lies concern income, profession, age, marital status and weight.
 And of course the women lie also.

 Fact: Hundreds of studies conducted around the world show that happy couples are healthier than singles emotionally and physically and they have more wealth too.
 Except for the crying babies, diapers and the ongoing lack of sleeplessness that children can bring on :).